ConnorDonegan/connordonegan.github.io/_posts/2025-06-22-true-models.markdown

 ### Isn't it obvious?

-One reason the phrase 'all models are wrong' may appeal to some of us, if I can take a guess, is an unstated premise that a 'true' claim is one that perfectly describes empirical things or events.
+One reason the phrase 'all models are wrong' may appeal to many of us, if I can take a guess, is an unstated premise that a 'true' claim is one that perfectly describes empirical things or events.
 The truth is made up of 'the facts of the case'.
 Because theory is <em>by definition</em> an abstraction (from events, things, etc.), any theoretical model must be 'wrong' or 'untrue' even if it is 'useful'.
 If theory is at variance with our messy and complicated empirical reality, what kind of naif would believe that a model could be 'true'?[^statistics]

-This premise, and the fact that some of us hold it, is perhaps the reason why some geographers enjoy repeating that 'the map is not the territory', and why we chuckle at the king who asked for an accurate map (the map would have to be exactly the size of his kingdom; what a naif).
+This is perhaps why geographers enjoy reminding us, correctly of course, that 'the map is not the territory', and chuckle at the king who asked for an accurate map (the map would have to be exactly the size of his kingdom).

 The notion that the best theories are gross simplifications, and that it is legitimate for their premises to be known falsehoods, is standard in orthodox economics (the neoclassical theory).
 One lineage of this is Milton Friedman's vision for 'positive economics' which contends that economic theory need not be about reality, even plausibly so, it just needs to be able to predict human behavior sufficiently well as to offer guidance in practice.
 Friedman famously states,

 > Truly important and significant hypotheses will be found to have 'assumptions' that are wildly inaccurate descriptive representations of reality, and in general, the more significant the theory, the more unrealistic the assumptions (in this sense).
 (16)

 The concepts of perfect competition and general equilibrium are examples of such unreal theories.
-(As James Galbraith and Jing Chen argue, general equilibrium is contrary to the laws of thermodynamics, among many other things.)
+(As James Galbraith and Jing Chen argue, general equilibrium in economic theory is contrary to the laws of thermodynamics, among many other things.)
 The failure of neoclassical economics as a guide to policy was on full display in the 2008 financial crisis.

 Among the meanings of the word 'model' given by the [Cambridge](https://dictionary.cambridge.org/dictionary/english/model) online dictionary is

 > a simple representation of a system or process, especially one that can be used in calculations or predictions of what might happen.

 This provides a good summary of how positivist (anti-realist) philosophy understands models.
-From this premise, a more 'realistic' model might be taken to be one that incorporates more facts and more complicating factors.
+From this premise, a more 'realistic' or less simple model might be taken to be one that incorporates more facts and more complicating factors.
 Insofar as theory is just another word for a model, scientific theories must all be simplifications of what is.
-If this is right, we should have the humility to admit that all models are idealizations that depart from reality.
+If this is right, we should all have the humility to admit that all models are idealizations that depart from reality.

 [^statistics]: Unsurprisingly, Box's dictum seems to be most popular in statistics.
 I'm avoiding that topic in this post because the terrain of theoretical debate is quite different in statistics.
 One might expect the realist to adopt the view that probabilities must have an objective or mind-independent existence (in order for the theory of probability to be valid), but that is not necessarily the case.
 The very phrase 'the true model', in reference to statistical models per se, assumes something dubious.
 If we know one thing about our observations it is usually that they were <em>not</em> generated by any statistical model whatsoever.
 To ask whether you have used the true statistical model is to commit a category mistake.
 The most developed realist view of probability holds that probability is part of logic or epistemology, in which case probability 'exists' in the same way that logic exists, but not in the same way that my hand exists.

 ### Truth in scientific realism

 Scientific realism holds very different understandings of what theory and truth are.
 I will try to sketch this out before presenting some of Franklin's ideas.
-Although part of the contention stems from a different understanding of what scientists actually do and have done historically, the difference of viewpoint may also be described as follows.[^harre]
+Although some of the contention on this issue stems from different understandings of what scientists actually do and have done historically, the difference of viewpoint may also be described as follows.[^harre]

 [^harre]: The distinctions I am touching on here are described clearly by Rom Harré in his <em>The Philosophies of Science</em> as the successionist (empiricist) and generative (realist) views.